PGPerfFarm/pgperffarm/README.md

 * Postgres configuration
 * Database name for PgBench (must exist)
 * PgBench configuration or set of configurations (two of the same configurations are allowed, as long as all the parameters are integers and clients are arrays)
+* Modes to run the benchmark, running only PgBench, only TPC-H，or both.

 After setting up, run the Client script